 To know when and where to use infographic and what to do next once you have created a successful one, check out this post from milkwhale.

-It is not possible that whatever you created gets similar response.
-In fact, Francesco Franchi thinks that most of the infographics are not engaging and therefore, receive no acclamation.
+It is not possible that whatever you created gets a similar response.
+In fact, Francesco Franchi thinks that most of the infographics are not engaging and therefore, receive no acclimation.
 According to Franchi, they lack “infographic thinking”.
 How do you ensure you create engaging infographics?
 Here’s a secret.

 There are three basic elements behind the majority of infographics going viral: method and its consistency, unique story and trustworthy statistics.

 It is an agreeable fact that the method of creating infographic can affect its value.
 Your decision to choose appropriate method is based on your target audience, just like making any other content marketing decision.

 You have so many options to choose from.
 You can decide to create your infographic with the help of flow charts, sequential data or graphs.

 “The Guardian” published their review on a selection of useless infographics with their criticism on each.
 You’ll surely learn how to keep your infographic in balance.